 “We could do our own version,” suggested Mr Hanaway, “using traditional Royal Navy vibraslaps”.
 Drinks were served.

-No eyebrows were raised at yesterday’s zoomed OftW board meeting after it had, in an attempt to look a few months younger, voted unanimously to spend 3750% of the annual well-being budget on botox.
-It was not judged a success.
-There was nothing left in the drinks budget.
+No eyebrows were raised at yesterday’s Zoomed OftW Board meeting after it had, in an attempt to look a few months younger, voted to spend 3750% of the annual well-being budget on botox.
+It was not judged to be a success.